Experienced And Diverse Legal Team Protecting The Rights Of Federal Employees

 How Can Southworth PC Help With Your Federal Employment Discrimination Case?

-Although we prefer to represent employees from the beginning of the complaint process, in many cases, we accept cases with employees who have already begun the process.
-Our representation is usually best if we can represent federal employees or former federal employees at all stages of the process, including pre-complaint counseling, the formal complaints process, the investigation of complaints, settlement of complaints, EEO hearings and any resulting awards, including obtaining actual damages, liquidated damages, compensatory damages, declaratory relief, injunctive relief, equitable relief, attorneys fees and any other relief available under the law.
+Although we prefer to represent employees from the beginning of the complaint process, we also accept cases with employees who have already begun the process.
+Our representation is usually best if we can represent federal employees or former federal employees at all stages of the process, including initial counseling, the formal complaints process, the investigation of complaints, settlement of complaints, EEO hearings and any resulting awards, including obtaining actual damages, liquidated damages, declaratory relief, injunctive relief and legal fees.

 What Are The Most Common Types Of Federal Employment Discrimination?